 Eudyptes robustus breeds on the Snares Islands (3 km2), 200 km south of New Zealand.
-The most recent survey in 2013, found 20,716 and 4,904 pairs on North-East Island and Broughton, respectively (Hiscock and Chilvers 2016).
-There is also a small population (“fewer than 500 pairs”, Miskelly 1997) of Snares penguins breeding on the Western Chain (c.5 km west of North East Island).
+The most recent survey in 2013, found 20,716 and 4,904 pairs on North-East Island and Broughton respectively (Hiscock and Chilvers 2016).
+There is also a small population (“fewer than 500 pairs”, Miskelly 1997) breeding on the Western Chain (c.5 km west of North East Island).
 It appears that penguins’ breeding phenology on the Western Chain is delayed by 6-weeks and that minor morphological differences to the main island exist (Miskelly 1997).
-At-sea dispersal is largely limited by the subtropical front (STF), a hydrographic feature that separates warmer subtropical from cooler subantarctic water with penguins foraging predominantly in warmer regions of the Tasman Sea and the eastern Indian Ocean (Mattern 2013, Thompson 2016).
+At-sea dispersal is largely limited by the subtropical front (STF), a hydrographic feature that separates warmer subtropical from cooler subantarctic water, with penguins foraging predominantly in warmer regions of the Tasman Sea and the eastern Indian Ocean (Mattern 2013, Thompson 2016).

 The main threats are commercial fisheries, oceanographic changes, and oil spills (Mattern 2013).
 There are no introduced predators on the Snares Islands and consequently the possibility of the accidental introduction of mammals is a continual concern (Mattern 2013).
 The Snares Islands are the site of a large squid fishery, which may be in competition with the species (Ellis et al. 1998).
-Breeding dispersal brings the penguins into regions where gill netting is affecting other penguin taxa although no Snares penguin bycatch has been reported so far (Crawford et al. in review).
+Breeding dispersal brings the penguins into regions where gill netting is affecting other penguin taxa although no Snares Penguin bycatch has been reported so far (Crawford et al. in review).
 Other Eudyptes species in the region have undergone long-term declines (E. sclateri, E. chrysocome), perhaps due to oceanic warming and the associated change in distribution of prey species (Ellis et al. 1998, Morrison et al. 2015).

 Conservation Actions Underway

-The Snares Islands is a Nature Reserve and part of a World Heritage Site declared in 1998.
+The Snares Islands are a Nature Reserve and part of a World Heritage Site declared in 1998.
 Landing is by permit only (D. Houston in litt.
 2008).
 Population surveys have been conducted at 5-year intervals since 2000.